dmitry-vlasov/simlang/readme.md

  * compile a program to bytecode, see its representation
  * execute a bytecode, trace the execution (optionally)

-All programming is done in the language  [Flow](https://github.com/area9innovation/flow9)
+All programming is done in the language  [Flow9](https://github.com/area9innovation/flow9)

+For comfortable code browsing it is highly recomended to install the flow9 language and vscode extension for flow9.

 Usage
 -----